What Happens If You Crash a Rental Car?

 However, if you do not own a vehicle, decided not to purchase rental car coverage, or did not pay with a credit card offering protection, you are liable for all expenses relating to the crash– if you were at-fault.
 If you were not at-fault, the other driver’s insurance company should pay for the rental car damage and medical costs relating to injuries.

 If there are questions about who is liable and will pay for the rental car’s damage, it is wise to seek legal counsel promptly.
-A New York car accident attorney at Douglas and London will protect your rights while negotiating with the insurance companies involved.
+The New York City car accident lawyers at Douglas and London will protect your rights while negotiating with the insurance companies involved.

 The Rental Agreement